IDEC-ezWheel/swd-services/README.md

 sudo apt update && sudo apt install swd-services
 ```

-The libraries are now installed in your linux environment in */opt/ezw/usr/*.
+The libraries are now installed in your linux environment in */opt/ezw/usr/* directory.

 ## Start using swd-services